Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies

 \subsection{Recently Star Forming Regions}

-To test the impact of the young star cuts used in Paper I, the full sample of galaxies was re-analyzed.
-Following the methods of Paper I, we focused on regions with evidence of recent star formation activity.
-As described in Paper I, the initial proof-of-concept study included regions only if they contained at least 50 young stars, ensuring well-constrained recent SFHs.
+To test the impact of the young star cuts used in \citetalias{LCH_2022}, the full sample of galaxies was re-analyzed.
+Following the methods of \citetalias{LCH_2022}, we focused on regions with evidence of recent star formation activity.
+As described in \citetalias{LCH_2022}, the initial proof-of-concept study included regions only if they contained at least 50 young stars, ensuring well-constrained recent SFHs.
 However, this criterion was found to exclude many regions with star formation activity over the past 500 Myr.
-As a result, in Paper II (Holmberg II) we did not apply this cut.
+As a result, in \citetalias{LCH_2023} (Holmberg II) we did not apply this cut.

 In the full sample, this cut leads to the exclusion of regions with low stellar mass, low \hi mass, and low velocity dispersion.
 For most galaxies, applying the young star criteria removes only $\simeq$10\% of regions and has minimal effect on the results.
 In Holmberg II, for example, the cut excludes just 13 out of 125 regions.
-Including the cut in Paper II would have had no impact on the results.
+Including the cut in \citetalias{LCH_2023} would have had no impact on the results.
 However a few galaxies are strongly impacted such as IC~2574.
 For IC~2574 nearly half its regions are removed, dropping from 236 to 126.
 For the full sample, 556 of 961 regions include the minimum number of young stars.